Learn About the Deep Plane Toronto Facelift Procedure

 Although a face lift that addresses the superficial plane or midplane may deliver excellent short-term results, the true test of plastic surgery is the longevity of the outcome.
 Because it addresses the deepest layers of tissue and muscle, the deep plane technique delivers the most natural results that stand the test of time, lasting for many years to come.

-To determine the best approach for you, we welcome you to schedule a complimentary consultation with Dr. Cory Torgerson, a leading Toronto facelift surgeon.
+To determine the best approach for you, we welcome you to schedule a consultation with Dr. Cory Torgerson, a leading Toronto facelift surgeon.
 During your private consultation, Dr. Torgerson will examine your facial anatomy to determine which areas need to be addressed and to assess the severity of skin laxity and facial sagging.
 He will then walk you through each of the available treatment options to help you select the most suitable technique for your particular needs and goals.

 The First Step Of Your Journey Begins With A Conversation

 We'll Get Back to You Within 1 Business Day.